V-block

-V-Blocks are precision metalworking jigs typically used to hold round metal rods or pipes for performing drilling or milling operations.
-They consist of a rectangular steel or cast iron block with a 120 degree channel rotated 45-degrees from the sides, forming a V-shaped channel in the top.
+V-blocks are precision metalworking jigs typically used to hold round metal rods or pipes for performing drilling or milling operations.
+They consist of a rectangular steel or cast iron block with a 90 degree channel rotated 45-degrees from the sides, forming a V-shaped channel in the top.
 A small groove is cut in the bottom of the "V".
-They often come with screw clamps to hold the work.
-There are also versions with internal magnets for magnetic work-holding.
+They often come with internal magnets or screw clamps to hold the work.
 V-blocks are usually sold in pairs.